 To be fair, the Pennsylvania research was a meta-analysis: they looked at research papers published by other people, rather than getting in the laboratory and putting mushrooms under the microscope themselves.

-But it’s only when you put all the papers on cancer together – which we do with our Continuous Update Project, a database of scientific papers on many aspects of diet and cancer – that you get the proper picture.
+But it’s only when you put all the papers on cancer together – which we do with our Global Cancer Update Programme, a database of scientific papers on many aspects of diet and cancer – that you get the proper picture.
 And that picture includes both:

 - epidemiological studies: looking at lots of people over many years to see how cancer rates compare between people who eat mushrooms and people who don’t.